Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-4.md

     </details>

 19. What does AWS Service Catalog provide?
-    - A. It enables customers to quickly find descriptions and use cases for AWS services.
+    - A. It enables customers to quickly find descriptions and use cases for AWS services.[aws marketplacr or documnetation]
     - B. It enables customers to explore the different catalogs of AWS services.
-    - C. It simplifies organizing and governing commonly deployed IT services.
+    - C. It simplifies organizing and governing commonly deployed IT services.[/or managing your organization approved resources]
     - D. It allows developers to deploy infrastructure on AWS using familiar programming languages.
+[AWS CloudFormation or the CDK]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: C